ahmeshaf/gpt_coref/README.md

       Wright-Bettner, Kristin and
       Palmer, Martha  and
       Martin, James H.",
-    booktitle = "Proceedings of the 15th Language Resources and Evaluation Conference, and, the 30th International Conference on Computational Linguistics", month = May,
+    booktitle = "Proceedings of the Joint Conference of the 15th Language Resources and Evaluation Conference, and, the 30th International Conference on Computational Linguistics", month = May,
     year = "2024",
     address = "Torino, Italy",
-}
+    publisher = "European Language Resources Association" }
 ```